Table of Contents

 NetDocuments OCR is a background process that continually monitors files imported either manually by users or mass imported into the customer’s NetDocuments repository.

-NetDocuments OCR converts imaged-based documents and image files such as TIFF into text-searchable documents so the built-in NetDocuments full-text searching capability can make the documents accessible to all appropriate users.
+NetDocuments OCR converts imaged-based documents and image files such as TIFF, BMP, PNG, and JPG, into text-searchable documents so the built-in NetDocuments full-text searching capability can make the documents accessible to all appropriate users.
+It also converts PDF documents where the content is like a photograph of the page e.g. scanned documents.
 The output of the file is a searchable PDF added as the official version to the original copy.
 It will maintain the original modify date.

-Two services that customer can subscribe to and enable; in most cases, customers need both:
+Two services that customers can subscribe to and enable; in most cases, customers need both:

-- Backlog/Bulk Upload (initial one-year minimum commitment).
+- Backlog/Bulk Upload.
 Crawls through the entire repository and processes the appropriate documents, which applies to new or existing NetDocuments customers just adding OCR to their existing repository, or a customer, due to a single event, increases its user count by 10 percent or more.
 A merger is such an example.

-- Active Monitoring (main service after the initial year).
+- Active Monitoring.
 Automatically processes documents/images as they are added or imported into the NetDocuments repository either manually or in bulk.

 NetDocuments OCR provides the following features: